Markets Right Now: Stocks end a wobbly day broadly lower

-After a wobbly day of trading, U.S. stocks closed broadly lower for the seventh time in the past eight days as technology companies continued to slide.
+After a wobbly day of trading, U.S. stocks closed broadly lower for the sixth time in seven days as technology companies continued to slide.

 The market’s losses Monday were limited relative to the steep drops last week.
 Gains by industrial and high-dividend companies helped limit the retreat.

 Apple fell 2.1 percent and Microsoft fell 1.8 percent.

 Defense contractors L3 and Harris rose sharply after announcing a deal to combine.